jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-01.md

 Dr. Martinez nodded, making notes.
 "Tell me about the science fair project I saw in your file.
 Something about prosthetics?"

 He relaxed slightly, familiar territory.
-"Advanced prosthetic control systems using neural feedback.
-The idea is to create more intuitive interfaces between prosthetic limbs and users' nervous systems.
-Current systems rely on muscle contractions or manual controls, but with better sensors and processing, you could potentially restore near-natural movement."
+"It's like... okay, so prosthetics now are pretty basic, right?
+But what if we could connect them directly to nerves?
+Like, actually feel through them?"
+His voice picked up speed, enthusiasm breaking through the evaluation stress.
+"Current systems use muscle contractions or manual controls, but with better sensors and neural feedback processing, you could potentially restore near-natural movement.
+Maybe even sensation."

 "That sounds complex."